RiledUpCrow/Flier/docs/ItemSet.md

 Each specified item can have `max` value which limits the maximum amount of this item a player can have and `min` value which is the minimum limit below which selling is not possible.

+The `refills` setting controls whenever all player's items will be refilled when applying this item set.
+Generally you don't want that - buying a rocket shouldn't fix your wings, right?
+This can be useful however if you have buttons in your waiting room.
+With this setting you can give filled items even if players have additional modifications which increase some items' properties.

 ```
 items:
   item_set_name: